Growing sprouts is a pretty simple process! All you need is seeds, a jar, and a screen. In as little as 5 days you will have fresh sprouts!

 This article contains some affiliate links.
 Clicking on these links does not cost you anything and allows Stoney Acres to make a little commission through the Amazon Affiliate Program!

-Growing sprouts is also a great thing to do consistently as they offer a real nutritional punch!
-Sprouts are very low in calories and fat but are pack with a lot of nutrition.
-They are high in both Vitamin K and C and also have good levels of folate, manganese, copper, phosphorus, magnesium, riboflavin, zinc, iron, thiamine, and Vitamin A.
+- They are high in both vitamins K and C and also have good levels of folate, manganese, copper, phosphorus, magnesium, riboflavin, zinc, iron, thiamine, and Vitamin A.

 Supplies for Growing Sprouts at Home

 There are not really very many supplies you will need which is why growing sprouts is so easy and inexpensive to do.
 You only will need four things a jar, a screen, and the seeds.